 This header allows access to the SPI port on the onboard IS25LQ040B Flash, and requires the use of a 10-pin Tag connect TC2050-IDC-NL cable along with an in-circuit programmer such as the PRESTO or FORTE programmer.
-Below table is connection between GigaBlox Rugged and programmer:
+The table bloew shows the required connection between GigaBlox Rugged and programmer when programming.